NxPKG/khulnasoft-docs/content/cache/concepts/cache-control.md

 {{</details>}}

-## Interaction with other Cloudflare features
+## Interaction with other Khulnasoft features

 ### Edge Cache TTL

 [Edge Cache TTL](/cache/how-to/edge-browser-cache-ttl/#edge-cache-ttl) Page Rules override `s-maxage` and disable revalidation directives if present.
-When Origin Cache-Control is enabled at Cloudflare, the original Cache-Control header passes downstream from our edge even if Edge Cache TTL overrides are present.
-Otherwise, when Origin Cache-Control is disabled at Cloudflare, Cloudflare overrides the origin cache control.
+When Origin Cache-Control is enabled at Khulnasoft, the original Cache-Control header passes downstream from our edge even if Edge Cache TTL overrides are present.
+Otherwise, when Origin Cache-Control is disabled at Khulnasoft, Khulnasoft overrides the origin cache control.

 ### Browser Cache TTL